Mylene Paat

 Mylene Balan Paat (born April 5, 1994) is a Filipino professional volleyball player.
-She currently plays for Nakhon Ratchasima of the Women's Volleyball Thailand League.
-She also represents the Philippines women's national volleyball team.
+She played for the Nakhon Ratchasima of the Women's Volleyball Thailand League.
+She also represented the Philippines women's national volleyball team.
 At the collegiate level, she played for the Adamson Lady Falcons indoor volleyball and beach volleyball teams.

 Early life

 Mylene Paat was raised in Luac, Bani, Pangasinan, to parents Dante G. Paat and Ligaya B. Paat.
 Mylene has 4 siblings.

 Career

-2013-2014
+2013–2014

 Mylene Paat debut as a rookie of Adamson Women's Volleyball team on the year 2013-2014 wherein the UAAP Season 76 is being held.
 It is a good start for her in the UAAP as their team defeated the Lady Tamaraws of the Far Eastern University in the Fourth-seed play-offs.
-Due to the Lady Spikers of De La Salle University sweeping all the games in the preliminary round, they we're given 1 of the 2 tickets into the finals.
+Due to the Lady Spikers of De La Salle University sweeping all the games in the preliminary round, they were given 1 of the 2 tickets into the finals.
 It was also decided that the 1 ticket left into the final games will be granted to the team who will win the stepladder round.
 The team was then challenge by the strong team of Lady Eagles who finish in 3rd place on the preliminary rounds, making a quick work of Adamson in 3 sets, leaving them behind and settle for a 4th-place finish.